 The Genome Informatics Facility serves as a centralized resource of expertise on the application of emerging sequencing technologies and open source software as applied to biological systems.
-Its mission is to integrate this knowledge into pipelines that are easy to understand and use by faculty, staff and students to enable the transformation of ‘big data’ into data that dramatically accelerates our understanding of biology and evolutionary processes.
+Its mission is to integrate this knowledge into pipelines that are easy to understand and use by faculty, staff and students and to facilitate data analysis that leads to the transformation of ‘big data’ into data that dramatically accelerates our understanding of biology and evolutionary processes.

 Genome Informatics Facility Manager